PreibischLab/STIM/README.md

      [-r 2] \
      [-g 'Calm2,Hpca'] \
      [-n 100] \
+     [-s 0.05] \
+     [-sf 4.0] \
+     [--overwrite] \
      [-e 250.0] \
+     [--minNumInliersGene 5] \
      [--minNumInliers 30] \
-     [--minNumInliersGene 5] \
-     [-s 0.05] \
-     [-sf 4.0] \
      [--renderingGene Calm2] \
      [--hidePairwiseRendering] \
-     [--overwrite] \

 ```
 Datasets from the selected N5 `-i` will be aligned in pairs.
 Datasets and their ordering can be optionally defined using `-d`, otherwise all datasets will be used in the order as defined in the N5 container.
-The comparison range (±slices to the be aligned) can be defined using `-r`, by default it is set to 2.
+The comparison range (±slices to be aligned) can be defined using `-r`, by default it is set to 2.
 Genes to be used can be specified manually using `-g`, or a specified number of genes `-n` with the highest standard deviation in the expression signal will be used.
 By default, 100 genes will be automatically selected.

+The images used for alignment are rendered as in the viewing programs above.
+The scaling of the images can be changed using `-s` (default: 0.05 or 5%), and the smoothness factor can be changed using `-sf` (default: 4.0).
+If a registration was run before, the application will quit.
+Previous results can be overwritten using `--overwrite`.

+The alignment itself has more paramters that can be adjusted.
+The maximal error (default 250.0) for the RANSAC matching in SIFT can be adjusted using `-e`, the minimally required number of RANSAC inliers per tested gene can be changed using `--minNumInliersGene` (default: 5), and the minimal number of inliers over all genes can be adjusted using `--minNumInliers` (default: 30).

+The results of the alignment will be shown by default using a gene (selected automatically or defined via `--renderingGene`, which can be deactivated using `--hidePairwiseRendering`.

 ### View Pairwise Alignment